emm26/bash-password-manager/README.md

   2) EACH LINE OF THE PASSWORDS FILE MUST HAVE THE FOLLOWING FORMAT: "accountName=userName=password", each field must be sepparated by the "=" token.

-  3) TO ENCRYPT THE PASSWORDS TEXT FILE USE "openssl des3 -salt -in /Users/yourUser/psw_decripted.txt >> /Users/yourUser/psw_encripted.txt" (Replace the PATHS as you wish), set your own encription password which will be requested to decript when you run the script.
+  3) TO ENCRYPT THE PASSWORDS TEXT FILE it uses "openssl aes-256-cbc -salt -in /Users/yourUser/psw_decripted.txt >> /Users/yourUser/psw_encripted.txt" (Replace the PATHS as you wish), set your own encription password which will be requested to decript when you run the script.